Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: PROPOSED SOLUTION

 \subsubsection{Updating Auxiliary Variables $\boldsymbol{\mu}$, $\boldsymbol{\gamma}$, $\boldsymbol{\epsilon}$, $\boldsymbol{v}$}

-It is noteworthy that when other variables are fixed, equations (15) and (16) are concave functions with respect to the auxiliary variables.
+It is noteworthy that when other variables are fixed, equations \eqref{psik} and \eqref{tk} are concave functions with respect to the auxiliary variables.
 Consequently, their updates can be obtained by taking the corresponding derivatives.
-However, it should be emphasized that the derivations of $\mathbf{\mu}$ and $\mathbf{\gamma}$ are computed with respect to the Lagrangian-transformed functions prior to the FP reformulation\cite{shen2018fractional}, whereas the remaining two auxiliary variables are directly differentiated from equations (15) and (16).
-The updates of auxiliary variables are given as:
+The updates of auxiliary variables are given in (15)$\sim$(18) in \cite{11161312}.
+They are ignored here for simplicity.